The Hip Hop Archive — by Ask Hip Hop

 Share on FacebookShare on Twitter

-In present times, dance songs are not taken seriously in Hip Hop but they were a driving force that fueled the culture in the seventies and eighties.
+In present times, dance songs are not taken seriously in hip-hop, but they were a driving force that fueled the culture in the seventies and eighties.
 Many emcees released an array of classic dance tracks that stood the test of time.
-But 1988 was the year Rob Base and D.J.
-E-Z Rock gave the world one of the most addictive and recognizable songs in history with, “It Takes Two.”
+But 1988 was the year Rob Base and DJ E-Z Rock gave the world one of the most addictive and recognizable songs in history with “It Takes Two.”

-Rob Base and D.J.
-E-Z Rock were childhood friends who were original members of the group, The Sure Shot Seven.
+Rob Base and DJ E-Z Rock were childhood friends who were original members of the group The Sure Shot Seven.
 Although they were youngsters when they initially joined, they remained in the group until no one was left but the two of them.
-They began recording together and eventually put out the underground song, “DJ Interview” on the World To World label.
-The track gained notoriety and led them to a distribution deal with Profile records.
+They began recording together and eventually put out the underground song “DJ Interview” on the World To World label.
+The track gained notoriety and led them to a distribution deal with Profile Records.

-Although the lyrics and beats on the album had more of a club and dance feel, Rob’s rhyming style earned him respect on the Hip Hop scene.
-The album was full of soul infused tracks and notable samples and had a huge crossover appeal that surpassed the rap genre.
+Although the lyrics and beats on the album had more of a club and dance feel, Rob’s rhyming style earned him respect on the hip-hop scene.
+The album was full of soul-infused tracks and notable samples and had a huge crossover appeal that surpassed the rap genre.

-Rob attempted a solo career and released an album, The Incredible Base in 1989 but was unable to generate the success of It Takes Two.
+Rob attempted a solo career and released an album, The Incredible Base, in 1989, but was unable to generate the success of It Takes Two.
 His solo effort went Gold but did not pull him out of the shadow of his explosive debut.
-The two eventually reunited and tried to recapture the magic in later years but after a failed reunion album, Break Of Dawn in 1994, they faded into the background.
+The two eventually reunited and tried to recapture the magic in later years, but after a failed reunion album, Break of Dawn, in 1994, they faded into the background.

 Related Posts